v-empower/MeetHour-Web-MobileSDKs/web/README.md

 #### Meet Hour External Javascript API - SDK (Checkout Example.html)

-You can use the Meet Hour API to embed Meet Hour in to your application.
-You are also welcome to use it for embedding the globally distributed and highly available deployment on meethour.io itself.
-The only thing we ask for in that case is that you please DO NOT remove the meethour.io logo from the top left corner.

 ## Installation

 To add Meet Hour programmatically, please use our Javascript API library: